cdimascio/go-bunyan-logger/README.md

 ##Levels

-The log levels in go-logger are as follows.
+The log levels in go-bunyan-logger are as follows.
 The level descriptions are best practice opinions of the [bunyan](https://github.com/trentm/node-bunyan) author.

 - "fatal" (60): The service/app is going to stop or become unusable now.
 An operator should definitely look into this soon.
 - "error" (50): Fatal for a particular request, but the service/app continues servicing other requests.
 An operator should look at this soon(ish).